E-mail Me, feed back appreciated.

 We can't lose!!!!!
 Since there are 26 black cards and 26 red if we are behind we can just keep playing until the end and we will be even, not up, not down.

+This shows us the best return is when x or our quit value is 4.
 However there may be more we can do:

 Further thinking...

-A clear limitation of our model is that, what i call the quit value, is static.
+A clear limitation of our model is that, what I call the quit value, is static.

 consider this:

 In this case we know that the next card will be such that we will lose our one dollar. so in this instance we should change our quit value to 1.
-Clearly this is the begining of a model that allows us to change the value of depending on how the deck is loaded....
+Clearly this is the beginning of a model that allows us to change the value of depending on how the deck is loaded....

 I will continue to play with this idea and would welcome any suggestions for a model along with their expected returns.
 I'll happily post the results here.